 - Disruptions: It prevents managers from focusing on the business outcomes that are assigned to them in their roles.

-- Future growth issues: It compromises focus on long term planning.
+- Future growth issues: It compromises focus on long-term planning.
 If they are constantly putting out fires, then managers cannot focus on strategic thinking.

 Moreover, manufacturing and warehouse personnel’s performance is also negatively affected:

-- Delays: They are unable to deliver work on time, given the prolonged wait for raw materials to reach their work sites, and delayed instructions about order shipping requirements.
+- Delays: They are unable to deliver work on time, given the prolonged wait for raw materials to reach their worksites, and delayed instructions about order shipping requirements.

 - Reduced revenues: As a business’s overall productivity decreases, its cost of goods sold rises.
 This impacts their profits and their ability to increase prices in the future.
-When a business is struggling to maintain consistency in their supply and delivery, even a nominal increase in product pricing can turn away customers permanently.
+When a business is struggling to maintain consistency in its supply and delivery, even a nominal increase in product pricing can turn away customers permanently.

 The investment that is put into outsourcing logistics is, therefore, more or less wasted, and the business’s bottom line is also compromised.

 Management will notice the ill effects of a poor 3PL and 4PL partnership particularly in peak sales seasons, such as the major holidays.
 If a vendor is struggling with your business logistics in regular months, they will be doubly struggling in Ramadan.
-And it will be hard to ignore the opportunity cost when a prolonged period of poor service translates into lost sales, disenchanted customers and a tarnished reputation.
+And it will be hard to ignore the opportunity cost when a prolonged period of poor service translates into lost sales, disenchanted customers, and a tarnished reputation.